How do I apply for a Fulbright Scholarship?

 Who should I ask to provide a Referee Report?

 Three referee reports are required.
 You should ask people who will best support your application and who can objectively assess your ability to successfully undertake a program of research or study in the U.S. and your potential to make a contribution to the U.S. and Australia.
 Where possible your referees should include your academic supervisor/s, colleagues and key contacts who can provide relevant information on your personal and professional attributes.
 You are encouraged to use a mix of referees and not all from the same school or faculty.
+Please refer to the application instructions.

 What is the closing date for Referee Reports?